 As with any country, Russia has its share of crime, including petty theft, pickpocketing, and more serious offenses like robbery and assault.
 However, most crime in Russia is opportunistic, meaning that it’s often targeted at unsuspecting tourists.

-Here are some common types of crime to be aware of in Russia: (See Also: Is Damascus Safe to Visit?
-A Traveler’s Guide)
+Here are some common types of crime to be aware of in Russia: (See Also: Is Laredo Texas Safe To Visit?
+Uncovering The Truth)

 - Petty theft: Pickpocketing, purse snatching, and theft of personal belongings are common in crowded areas and tourist hotspots.